 Stade Auguste-Delaune

-The Multi-use Stade Auguste-Delaune stadium is old stadium with the same name opened in 1935.
-The stadium was selected for upcoming Women’s FIFA World Cup 2019.
+The Multi-use Stade Auguste-Delaune stadium is an old stadium with the same name that opened in 1935.
+The stadium was selected for the upcoming Women’s FIFA World Cup 2019.

 Capacity: 21, 648seats